-As you can see in the diagram above, several elements of the workflow converge at this point:
+As you can see in the diagram above, several elements of the workflow converge at this point, including:

-- Work/tasks - activities that must be completed in order to produce the result.
+- Work or tasks.
+Activities that must be completed in order to produce the result.
 Tasks may be completed by people, or they may be completed by software or machines.
 Some tasks may be automated, while others must be completed manually.
 In any case, work activities require some amount of effort and consume resources such as time or money.

-- Actors - According to workflow experts Alec Sharp and Patrick McDermott, an actor is anyone or anything that "handles the work item in any way, shape, or form."
-It's important to be able to identify every actor in the workflow in order to develop what we call a "workflow X-ray."
-That is, a model of the workflow in which nothing remains hidden.
+- Actors.
+According to workflow experts Alec Sharp and Patrick McDermott, an actor is anyone or anything that “handles the work item in any way, shape, or form.”
+It’s important to be able to identify every actor in the workflow in order to develop what we call a “workflow X-ray.”
+That is a model of the workflow in which nothing remains hidden.
 Keep in mind that an actor can be a person, or it can be a system or machine.
-If they (or it) influences the work, consider that an actor.
+If they influence the work, consider them an actor.

 Examples of work include:

-- CRM - sales team emails information to prospect and schedules a call
+- CRM (sales team emails information to prospects and schedules a call).

-- Accounts payable - three-way matching process completed to ensure accuracy of invoice
+- Accounts payable (a three-way matching process completed to ensure accuracy of invoice).

-- HR - tax forms are sent to employee for completion
+- HR (tax forms are sent to employees for completion).